 Where we act as Data Controller, we rely on the following legal basis for Processing your Personal Data:

-- Legitimate interests – if you are our client or prospect client, business affiliate, employee or potential employee, or our website visitor;
+- legitimate interests- if you receive our direct marketing and if you are our client or prospect client, business affiliate, employee or potential employee, or our website visitor;

-- Legal obligation – if we process Personal Data according to requirements of
+- legal obligation- if we process Personal Data according to requirements of domestic legislation.

 Data protection officer